aws-quickstart/cdk-eks-blueprints/docs/getting-started.md

 Open up `localhost:4040` in your browser and you should see the application.

 ## Next Steps

-For information on setting up Continuous Delivery pipelines for your infrastructure, see [`CI/CD` documentation](/ci-cd/).
+For information on Onboarding teams to your clusters, see [`Team` documentation](./teams/).

-For information on supported Addons, see [`AddOn` documentation](/addons/)
+For information on setting up Continuous Delivery pipelines for your infrastructure, see [`Pipelines` documentation](./ci-cd/).

-For information on Onboarding teams to your clusters, see [`Team` documentation](/teams/).
+For information on supported Add-ons, see [`Add-on` documentation](./addons/)

-For information on Onboarding and managing workloads in your clusters, see [`Workload` documentation](/workloads/).
+For information on Onboarding and managing workloads in your clusters, see [`Workload` documentation](./workloads/).